ioana-dobre/portfolio/index.markdown

 **Wikipedia Translator**

 I am a contributor on Wikipedia and I translate articles from English to Romanian to help improve the website by localization and at the same time to practice my translation skills.
-You can see my work [here](https://en.wikipedia.org/wiki/User:Ioana2022).
+Here is one of my translated articles: [Sociological Francoism/Franchism sociologic](https://ro.wikipedia.org/wiki/Franchism_sociologic).

 **The 7 cups Translation Project**